Here are my true life creative side hustles that helped me earn $2,912 last year!

 As I said in the beginning, none of these things brought in a lot of money.
 I learned that I can do a lot of different things successfully to earn more aside from my day job.
 I learned what was worth my time and what wasn’t.
 What tasks bored me to tears, what my body can and cannot handle, what I can let go of for the sake of simplicity.
 Yet the most important thing that I learned is to

 Quit Majoring in Minor Things!

 Yup, I learned that I was mostly wasting my time.
 They were great things to get started on, but if I invested more time in them I would be limiting myself and my potential.
-I learned that I can succeed at something slighly odd or crazy.
+I learned that I can succeed at something slightly odd or crazy.
 I learned that I wanted bigger and more challenging things to pour my energy into.
 So I decided to quit it all.
 Quit earning nickel & dimes and go for broke!
 So what you are reading right here, is my trade up.
 I knew I had it in me to do more, and with this, my earning potential is a lot higher and it a more steady income.

 All in all, go out there and see what works for you!
 Just don’t give up on making money!
 Maybe you hate the first five things you try, that’s okay.
 Perhaps the sixth thing will totally by your jam!
 Get creative!
 My creative ways to make money may not sound like your style, and that’s okay.
 Just try a bunch of different things, and one of them will surely get you fired up for more and you’ll be on your way to financial freedom!

 - ibotta for shopping rebates